Chart Color Schemes

 Braybrook features high concentrations of group households, with a higher-than-average median household size

 Family households account for 66.6% of all households, including 27.4% couples with children, 19.6% couples without children, and 16.6% single parent families.
 Non-family households constitute the remaining 33.4%, with lone person households at 25.7% and group households comprising 8.0%.
-The median household size is 2.7 people, larger than the Greater Melbourne average of 2.6.
+The median household size is 2.7 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households